carolinlawrence/carolinlawrence.github.io/index.markdown

 ## News
 # 2023
+* Talk at <a href="https://event.kmd.dk/kmdsteam23/">KMD Steam 2023</a> on "Towards Safe & Explainable Usage for LLMs"
-* Gave a talk at the <a href="https://www.nlp.c.titech.ac.jp/news/2023/04/21/aitech.en.html">Okazaki Lab, Tokyo Tech</a> on "From Text via Knowledge Graph to Explainable Insights"
+* Talk at the <a href="https://www.nlp.c.titech.ac.jp/news/2023/04/21/aitech.en.html">Okazaki Lab, Tokyo Tech</a> on "From Text via Knowledge Graph to Explainable Insights"
 * <a href="https://2023.aclweb.org/committees/program/">Senior Area Chair</a> for the <i>Interpretability, Interactivity and Analysis of Models for NLP</i> track at ACL 2023
 * <a href="publications/">1 paper</a> accepted at AAAI 2023 +  a workshop paper
 * Area Chair for ACL ARR